ArthurVasseur/CSharpIndroductionForUnity/README.md

 ## Understaining OOP

-In Oriented Object Programming (OOP) you will create classes for representing an object.
+In Oriented Object Programming (OOP) you will create classes to represent an object.
 Each object contains data and methods to manipulate and access that data.

 For example in C you will create a struct for representing data.